 Extend your student visa in the UK or continue to live in the UK as an EU / EEA national

-International Student Support offers a variety of resources to assist you with making a Tier 4 visa extension application or to apply for the EU Settlement Scheme.
+International Student Support offers a variety of resources to assist you with making a Student visa application in the UK or to apply for the EU Settlement Scheme.

 EU / EEA student nationals: We can assist with completing the Exit UK app process (we provide access to an Android device) and completing the online EU Settlement Scheme application form.
 We can also discuss the documents you should prepare and upload.